Care Bears: Characters

 The franchise consists mainly of the Care Bears themselves, as well as the later additions the Care Bear Cousins.
 Both of these groups live in the Kingdom of Caring, which is made up of Care-a-Lot (the home of the Care Bears proper) and the Forest of Feelings (the home of the Care Bear Cousins).
 In 1989, Carole Ashkinaze of The Atlanta Journal-Constitution referred to them as "the whimsical, late 20th-century descendents[sic] of what we used to know as guardian angels: furry, friendly, adorable creatures whose mission is to guide small children and protect them from bogeymen".

 Accompanying them are the Star and Heart Buddies, who look out for the Bears and Cousins whenever they are on missions of caring; and the Birds, who are usually seen in the Forest of Feelings with the Care Bear Cousins and who watch over them.
 A less recurring character is The Cloud Keeper, the portly gentleman who maintains Care-a-Lot.

-The 10 original Care Bears consist of Bedtime Bear, Birthday Bear (replaced by Share Bear in 2002), Cheer Bear, Friend Bear, Funshine Bear, Good Luck Bear, Grumpy Bear, Love-a-Lot Bear, Tenderheart Bear, and Wish Bear.
+The 10 original Care Bears consist of Bedtime Bear, Birthday Bear, Cheer Bear, Friend Bear, Funshine Bear, Good Luck Bear, Grumpy Bear, Love-a-Lot Bear, Tenderheart Bear, and Wish Bear.
 Later on, additional bears joined them, as well as the Cousins.

-For the 2007 TV series, Care Bears: Adventures in Care-a-Lot, five of the Care Bears were chosen to be the main characters of the TV series.
-As seen on the Care Bears website, they are Share Bear, Cheer Bear, Funshine Bear, Grumpy Bear, and the new bear introduced in the film, Oopsy Bear, a Care Bear who would frequently make a mess of things.
-However, the other Care Bears still make appearances in the series.
-The unofficial role of leader of the bears, as of the new series, was transferred from Tenderheart Bear to Cheer Bear.
+For the 2007 TV series, Care Bears: Adventures in Care-a-Lot, five of the Care Bears were chosen to be the main characters of the TV series: Share Bear, Cheer Bear, Funshine Bear, Grumpy Bear, and Oopsy Bear, a Care Bear who would frequently make a mess of things.
+However, the other Care Bears still made appearances in the series.
+The unofficial role of leader of the bears in this version was transferred from Tenderheart Bear to Cheer Bear.
 The Cousins were not relaunched in the 2007 series.